 Now, no one can deny the power of social media - but online reputation management has a wider reach, taking into account online reviews, forums, etc.

 The fact that 97% of consumers check ratings and reviews before making a purchase shows you that you should pay attention to what people are saying all around the internet, not just social media.

 Review sites generate online word-of-mouth and can offer immediate insight into your product or service.
 By leaving reviews, people give you their impressions.
 Were they happy with your product or not, did they appreciate your customer service?

 All of these things can have a big impact on your potential customers and, at the same time, your business in the long run.
 Why would somebody purchase your product if the majority of the reviews are bad?

 These insights can help you prevent further criticisms by changing your business practices or fixing recurring issues.
-Addressing both positive and negative reviews can attract potential customers to your brand, so make sure to vigilantly monitor your online presence beyond social media.
+Addressing both positive and negative reviews as a part of your personal online reputation management tactic can attract potential customers to your brand, so make sure to vigilantly monitor your online presence beyond social media.

 Relevant influencers to attract new customers

 While monitoring your own brand, competitors, or simply niche queries relevant to your brand, you can also discover macro- and micro-influencers.

 Finding the right influencers can be challenging.
 Most often, an influencer with the biggest following won’t be the best fit.
 It’s not the number of followers you look to, but rather the relevance their content has to your product or service.